 Healthy, hardy waterlilies (Nymphaea) can produce a succession of blooms from June right through to early September.
-Each bloom opens in the morning, and closes in the late afternoon, and typically re-opens each day for a further two days before sinking below the water. © www.watergardensolutions.co.uk
+Blooms usually open in the morning, and close in the late afternoon, and typically re-open each day for a further two days before sinking below the water. © www.watergardensolutions.co.uk

 Waterlily leaves are produced throughout the growing season (April-October), on stalks growing up from the rhizome (the chunky crown of the plant), and after a while the older, outer leaves will yellow and start to decay.
 This is quite natural, and the old leaves can be removed if they become unsightly.

 Waterlilies flower most profusely where they receive full sunshine.
 They will perform less well in shaded situations or in cloudy cold summers.